razashaikh01/House_Price_Prediction/README.md

 🚀 How to Run
 Clone the repository

-Install dependencies using pip install -r requirements.txt
+Install dependencies using pip install

 Run the Jupyter Notebook or Python script

 Input your custom data to get housing price predictions

+Note : I have created my own module named as "raza_stats" for performing descriptive statistics on the data.